-Scope of this ISA (UK and Ireland)
+Scope of this ISA (UK)

-- 1. This International Standard on Auditing (UK and Ireland) (ISA (UK and Ireland)) deals with the user auditor's responsibility to obtain sufficient appropriate audit evidence when a user entity uses the services of one or more service organizations.
-Specifically, it expands on how the user auditor applies ISA (UK and Ireland) 3151 and ISA (UK and Ireland) 3302 in obtaining an understanding of the user entity, including internal control relevant to the audit, sufficient to identify and assess the risks of material misstatement and in designing and performing further audit procedures responsive to those risks. - 2.
+- 1. This International Standard on Auditing (UK) (ISA (UK)) deals with the user auditor's responsibility to obtain sufficient appropriate audit evidence when a user entity uses the services of one or more service organizations.
+Specifically, it expands on how the user auditor applies ISA (UK) 315 (Revised June 2016)1 and ISA (UK) 330 (Revised July 2017)2 in obtaining an understanding of the user entity, including internal control relevant to the audit, sufficient to identify and assess the risks of material misstatement and in designing and performing further audit procedures responsive to those risks. - 2.
 Many entities outsource aspects of their business to organizations that provide services ranging from performing a specific task under the direction of an entity to replacing an entity's entire business units or functions, such as the tax compliance function.
 Many of the services provided by such organizations are integral to the entity's business operations; however, not all those services are relevant to the audit. - 3.
 Services provided by a service organization are relevant to the audit of a user entity's financial statements when those services, and the controls over them, are part of the user entity's information system, including related business processes, relevant to financial reporting.
 Although most controls at the service organization are likely to relate to financial reporting, there may be other controls that may also be relevant to the audit, such as controls over the safeguarding of assets.
-A service organization's services are part of a user entity's information system, including related business processes, relevant to financial reporting if these services affect any of the following: - (a) The classes of transactions in the user entity's operations that are significant to the user entity's financial statements; - (b) The procedures, within both information technology (IT) and manual systems, by which the user entity's transactions are initiated, recorded, processed, corrected as necessary, transferred to the general ledger and reported in the financial statements; - (c) The related accounting records, either in electronic or manual form, supporting information and specific accounts in the user entity's financial statements that are used to initiate, record, process and report the user entity's transactions; this includes the correction of incorrect information and how information is transferred to the general ledger; - (d) How the user entity's information system captures events and conditions, other than transactions, that are significant to the financial statements;
+A service organization's services are part of a user entity's information system, including related business processes, relevant to financial reporting if these services affect any of the following: - (a) The classes of transactions in the user entity's operations that are significant to the user entity's financial statements; - (b) The procedures, within both information technology (IT) and manual systems, by which the user entity's transactions are initiated, recorded, processed, corrected as necessary, transferred to the general ledger and reported in the financial statements; - (c) The related accounting records, either in electronic or manual form, supporting information and specific accounts in the user entity's financial statements that are used to initiate, record, process and report the user entity's transactions; this includes the correction of incorrect information and how information is transferred to the general ledger; - (d) How the user entity's information system captures events and conditions, other than transactions, that are significant to the financial statements; - (e) The financial reporting process used to prepare the user entity's financial statements, including significant accounting estimates and disclosures; and - (f) Controls surrounding journal entries, including non-standard journal entries used to record non-recurring, unusual transactions or adjustments.

-1 ISA (UK and Ireland) 315, "Identifying and Assessing the Risks of Material Misstatement through Understanding the Entity and Its Environment."
+1 ISA (UK) 315 (Revised June 2016), Identifying and Assessing the Risks of Material Misstatement through Understanding the Entity and Its Environment.

-2 ISA (UK and Ireland) 330, "The Auditor's Responses to Assessed Risks."
+2 ISA (UK) 330 (Revised July 2017), The Auditor's Responses to Assessed Risks.